Neha-Niharika-Kar/Neha-Niharika-Kar/README.md

-- 👋 Hi, I’m Neha Niharika Kar
+- 👋 Hi, I’m Neha Niharika Kar, a CSE undergrad
 - 👀 I’m interested in Python and its domains
 - 🌱 I’m currently learning Data Science
 - 💞️ I'm also eager to learn Machine Learning and Deep Learning